 First Sunday of the Month | November–April | 2–4pm ET | Hybrid | Free

-Throughout the cooler months, the long-standing chantey sing tradition will continue on the first Sunday of every month presented in the hybrid format, both in-doors at the Museum and online.
+The long-standing chantey sing tradition will continue on the first Sunday of every month presented in the hybrid format, both in-doors at the Museum and online.

 Singers of all levels, as well as listeners, are welcome to participate in this free event.
 You can lead or request a song during the round-robin or simply listen.